I. Introduction to Lining Plates for Large Autogenous Mills

 ≤8 J/cm² |

-Small machines or composite layers |
+Small-scale machine or composite layer |

 ★★☆☆ |

-HRC 62+ (surface layer) |
+HRC 62+ (Surface Layer) |

 ★★★★★ |